learn-co-students/html-basics-well-formed-html-document-lab-dc-web-091619/README.md

 ## Add an Appropriate `DOCTYPE` Tag to the Top of an HTML File

-The first step is always to add a `DOCTYPE` declaration at the top of the file indicating to the browser how the HTML should be handled, and, in particular, what [_mode_](https://developer.mozilla.org/en-US/docs/Web/HTML/Quirks_Mode_and_Standards_Mode)
+The first step is always to add a `DOCTYPEm` declaration at the top of the file indicating to the browser how the HTML should be handled, and, in particular, what [_mode_](https://developer.mozilla.org/en-US/docs/Web/HTML/Quirks_Mode_and_Standards_Mode)